ucdavis-bioinformatics-training/2017-September-Microbial-Community-Analysis-Workshop/wednesday/installing_software.md

 	cp -r /share/biocore/workshops/2017_Sept_MCA/Illumina_Reads .
 	cp -r /share/biocore/workshops/2017_Sept_MCA/metadata .

-Lets take a look as the files, what is inside the Illumina_Reads folder?
+Take a look at the files ... what is inside the Illumina_Reads folder?
 What is inside the metadata folder?
----